gloryer/MaxDIRep/README.md

 ## Running the Experiment

-This repository implements the experiments mentioned in the paper.
+This repository implements MaxDIRep and evaluates it on the benchmark datasets mentioned in the paper.

-**CIFAR-10 with cheating-color-plane**
-    python cifar_bias.py

 **Fashion-MNIST with cheating-bit**

     python fm_nocheat.py
     python fm_random.py
     python fm_shift.py
-**Digits datasets**

-MINIST to MNIST-M, SVHN to MNIST, Synth Digits to SVHN
-    python mnist_mnistm.py
-    python svhn_mnist.py
-    python synth_svhn.py

-**Office dataset**
+**Office-31 dataset**

-DSLR to Amazon, Webcam to Amazon
+DSLR to Amazon, Webcam to Amazon, Webcam to DSLR, Amazon to DSLR

     python office_D_A.py
     python office_W_A.py
+    python office_W_D.py
+    python office_A_D.py

+**Office-Home dataset**

+Ar to Cl, Ar to Pr, Ar to Rw, Pr to Rw,  Rw to Pr

+    python office_Ar_Cl.py
+    python office_Ar_Pr.py
+    python office_Ar_Rw.py
+    python office_Pr_Rw.py
+    python office_Rw_Pr.py

-GitHub limits the size of files allowed in repositories so we omit the datasets, which will be released publicly for study.
+Due to GitHub's file size limitations, we have omitted the Fashion-MNIST synthetic dataset from this repository.
+It will be released publicly for study.

 [//]: # ()
 [//]: # (## Results)